direnbharwani/direnbharwani.github.io/index.md

 # About

-I am currently a final-year student at DigiPen Institute of Technology, studying Computer Science in Real-Time Interactive Simulation.
+I am currently a final-year student at DigiPen Institute of Technology, studying *Computer Science in Real-Time Interactive Simulation*.

 As a software engineer, my passion is in building experiences that makes life easier, and I enjoy using my technical knowledge with a keen eye for details to target pain points in everyday interactions.

 I have a keen interest in Web3 development, and focus more on backend development, low-level optimisation and system architecture.
 Throughout my past projects, I have specialised in mathematics and physics simulations for fully featured custom built game engines.

-When I'm not in front of a computer screen, I'm probably practicing dance, taking a swim or playing tennis, or cooking and making cocktails.
+**When I'm not in front of a computer screen**, I'm probably practicing dance, taking a swim or playing tennis, or cooking and making cocktails.

 I also occassionally write on my blog (and on Medium) to share my knowledge with the world.